ryan-tzw/CTD-1D/README.md

 ## Fablab Adventure Features

 ###### Movement
-Players move their sprit using WASD or the arrow keys on a keyboard.
+Players move their sprite using WASD or the arrow keys on a keyboard.

 ###### Random spawning of objects
 Fablab staff randomly spawn at the top of the screen, making it hard for the player to predict where to be to dodge.